Mission

 Why? |

-BioJam is a summer academic program that engages high school students from underserved communities in the Bay Area, California in bioengineering and human-centered design.
+BioJam is a summer academic program that engages high school students from underserved communities in the Salinas Valley with bioengineering and human-centered design.

 |